pietervdvn/MapComplete/Docs/UserTests/2023-10-15 School course TADA.md

 After this introduction, the pupils were divided into smaller groups of three or four each and were invited to go out and map a some objects in the neighbourhood.
 Even though the attention of some waned, a few pupils were interested and answered a question or added a picture.

+## Test setup

+Some young teens with no particular tech background; but which can read maps Testing medium: iPad (iOs) with Safari Browser

+## Discovered usability issues

 During this, the following usability issues surfaced: